anxintl/GELToken/README.md

 # Credits

-Thanks to the excellent work from BokkyPoohBah on the openANX project which was used as the template for this contract.
+Thanks to the excellent work from BokkyPoohBah on the OAX project which was used as the template for this contract.

 (c) ANX International 2017.
 The MIT Licence.
 <br />